In 2014 I made the decision to take MIZU Brand all natural.

 To companies, sustainability means many different things, typically defined by how large of a business they are are and how much of a stance they are willing to take on the issue.

-• Will my current consumption of this ingredient make a significant impact to the survival of a species?
+For MIZU brand, it means sourcing ingredients with this in mind:- Will my current consumption of this ingredient make a significant impact to the survival of a species?

-• Will my consumption of this ingredient / material produce a negative impact on the environment?
+- Will my consumption of this ingredient / material produce a negative impact on the environment?

-• How does my consumption of this ingredient / material have an effect on those who work to grow and harvest the raw material?
+- How does my consumption of this ingredient / material have an effect on those who work to grow and harvest the raw material?

 Sustainability vs natural?

 In the recent decades, aromatherapy and all things natural have surged in popularity.
 This reconnection to the natural world is incredible, but we need to recognize that some raw materials are beginning to show signs of being exploited.
 Crops such as Rosewood, Spikenard, Sandalwood, Mica, Palm oil and wax, are already earmarked as becoming endangered and creating sustainability issues around the globe.
-Their harvesting methods further contributing to things like deforestation and child labor and unfair wages
+Their harvesting methods further contributing to things like deforestation and child labor and unfair wages.

 Indian Sandalwood Tree